ssk090/deepseek-chat-bot-vscode/README.md

    ```

 ## Usage
+- Make sure you have the Ollama model running (Deepseek-r1:7b)
 - Press F5 to open a new VS Code window with the extension loaded.
 - Open the command palette (Ctrl+Shift+P or Cmd+Shift+P on Mac) and run the command Code Helper: Start.
 - A new webview panel will open where you can interact with the DeepSeek Chat Bot.